JCSDA-internal/soca/tutorial/README.md

 `soca` applications.

 `tutorial_bump_op` initializes a correlation operator using the NICAS method in the BUMP package of the SABER repository.
+One file for each number of processors on the machine will be generated at `./static/bump/`

 `tutorial_perturb_ic` randomizes the B-matric defined in the `yaml` configuration files `./config/staticb.yaml` and `pert_ic.yaml`.
 It generates a single